Thursday, August 20, 2009

 "OK mate I'll see what I can do."

-After about seven or eight hours of driving I hit the outskirts of Coffs.
+After about eight hours of driving, I hit the outskirts of Coffs.
 Coffs Harbor used to be a small coastal town.
-That was before the developers got their greedy, bloody claws into it.
+That was before the developers got their greedy claws into it.
 Now, from what I could see, they had ruined the place.
-I saw malls where small shops used to be, and big new houses where once stood good old Aussie Bush, (the Bastards).
+I saw malls where small shops used to be, and big new houses where once stood good old Aussie Bush.

 "Yorky Mate!" he said, as he opened the front door.
 "Good to see ya mate.
 Ya made it all right.
 How was the drive up?"